 The patient is usually asymptomatic, but the condition is considered to be a cause of pneumothorax in young adults.

-These usually tend to be limited in extent and occurs most commonly along the dorsal surface of the upper lung and is often associated with fibrosis and may coexist with other types of emphysema.
+Paraseptal emphysema is usually limited in extent occurring most commonly along the dorsal surface of the upper lung, and is often associated with fibrosis and may coexist with other types of emphysema.

 - 1. Takahashi M, Fukuoka J, Nitta N et-al. Imaging of pulmonary emphysema: a pictorial review.
 Int J Chron Obstruct Pulmon Dis.
 2008;3 (2): 193-204.
 Int J Chron Obstruct Pulmon Dis (link) - Free text at pubmed - Pubmed citation

 - 2. Swensen SJ, Aughenbaugh GL, Douglas WW et-al. High-resolution CT of the lungs: findings in various pulmonary diseases.
 AJR Am J Roentgenol.
 1992;158 (5): 971-9.
 AJR Am J Roentgenol (abstract) - Pubmed citation